 These are BIG Sturdy fish that prowl around the reefs feeding mainly on algae.
 They are not spectacular to look at but their size can be very impressive.
 These are some of the biggest fish you will see close to shore.
 They are not scared of anything and will quite happily let you swim near them as they go about their business.

 You will find many species of goatfish in Hawaii, These are often the first fish people sea.
 They do not hang at the coral reefs and instead inhabit the sandy bottoms.
-So schools of brightly colored goatfish are sometimes your fist life.
+So schools of brightly colored goatfish are sometimes your first sight of marine life.
 If you are seeing goat fish you are really in the wrong place.
 Along the sandy bottoms, there is often very little else.
 Try and head toward the rocky outcrops more.

-Blennys and Gobys are the small rock-pool fish that can be found all over the coasts in very shallow water and tide pools.
+Blennies and Gobies are small rock-pool fish that can be found all over the coasts in very shallow water and tide pools.
 Kids adore these and you can view them without venturing into the water.

 Some Fish are plentiful but not as plentiful or tend to avoid more commonly swum water or very close to sure.
 These require a little more effort to find, or a bit of luck.
 They are regular sights in the waters but, just feel a little more special when spotted.

 Bluefin Trevally – ‘Omilu